GameClay/Uttu/README.markdown

 ![Resulting TODO added, and later resolved, by Uttu](http://farm5.static.flickr.com/4043/4397828336_40bf22c315_o.png)

+### Feature Branches
+Uttu looks for the addition of feature branches to the repository.
+When it sees the addition of a feature-branch, it creates a managed Lighthouse ticket

 ## Credits
 This code is based off the template located at: [raggi/github_post_receive_server](http://github.com/raggi/github_post_receive_server/)

+Uttu is Copyright (c) GameClay LLC